yuanjieli/SpaceCore-SIGCOMM22/README.md

 ## Citation

-Please indicate the source-link when using it and cite our SIGCOMM paper [1].
+Please indicate this repository when using it and cite our SIGCOMM paper [1].

 ## Contact